Natural joins

 Dimensions

 A dimension is a special vector that characterizes a table.
 A table can have several dimensions.
 Every primary dimension is the primary dimension of exactly one table, but some tables do not have one primary dimension.
-The scalar table has zero primary dimension.
+The scalar table has no primary dimension.
 The cross tables, discussed later, have two primary dimensions or more.

 The following script creates a Products table that has pid as its primary dimension: